 Do you know that the dirt on your chain cuts off the efficiency to a certain extent?
 You might get surprised to know that loss of efficiency can be measured, and that’s depending on the chain’s overall ‘dirtiness.’

-If we go for an average, then for the 250-watt rider output, it can minimize 2-5 watt, which is 1% to 2% of the total output.
+If we go for an average, then for the 250-watt rider output, it can minimize 2-5 watts, which is 1% to 2% of the total output.
 Depending on the ‘dirt’ current condition of your chain, it might vary too.

 How to Inspect the Chain to Be Sure about the Cleaning?